-The top 10 cold brew coffee in Toronto
+15 cold brew coffee in Toronto that'll cool you down when the warm weather comes

 Here are my picks for the top places to grab cold brew coffee in Toronto.

-This cafe-bar hybrid in Koreatown might have kicked off the cold brew craze in Toronto.
-It still bottles and serves its own New Orleans-style brew made with Phil and Sebastian beans as well as some roasted chicory.
-Northwood's sister spot Mulberry Bar carries it too.

-Go directly to the source and grab some nitro cold brew from Station's Junction Triangle headquarters.
-Or, find this Toronto creation at grocery stores, small markets, and cafes all over the country.
+You can't think of cold brew coffee in Toronto without thinking of Station.
+Go directly to the source and grab some brews from Station's Etobicoke headquarters.
+Or, find this Toronto creation at grocery stores, small markets and cafes all over the country.

 This local mini chain sells bottles of its very own cold brew at all of its locations.
 Drink it straight or pour it over a glass of ice for further refreshment.

-Get Jimmy's cold brew straight up, or try its new Gold Brew.
-It's a collaboration with ELXR Juice and it comes infused with turmeric, cashew milk, maple, cinnamon and pink salt - it's definitely an acquired taste.

-This local coffee roaster sells its cold brew in cans at all of its retail locations (including Te Aro and Crafted).
-You can also pick up four packs in you need to stock up.
+This local coffee roaster sells its cold brew in cans at all of its retail locations including Te Aro.
+You can also order four-packs online in case you need to stock up.

-You can cool off at this Kensington Market cafe with paletas or cold brew.
-If it's a really hot day, you should probably do both for good measure.

-It's all about smooth and creamy nitro cold brew at this local chain of coffee shops.
-Eschew the gimmicky coffee in a cone and order a cup of cold brew instead.

 There are lots of options for those craving cold brew at this Roncesvalles cafe.
 Get yours over ice or, if you're feeling adventurous, try a cold brew tonic or cold brew mint julep.